AstroZzx/ScienceQuizGames./README.md

-This Is My First Attempt At Making A Games Site/List.
-You can use it At Your own risk, please don't get caught, and most importantly don't send through email it is monitored and will be taken down.
-If The Link Does Not Work I will Put it here

 This Is A Hidden way To Play Games (For Educational Purposes Only) (Do Your Work Please) Below Is The First Update Of ScienceQuizGames
 Dont Send Through Email or Give Out Too Much